BUT-INTRA/interfaces/README.md

 # Interfacing Simulator

-This repository contains a simple ROS-based simulator for BUT-INTRA interfacing testing.
-The simulator comprises two virtual robots moving around, each offering the interfaces defined in the `AI4DI: BUT-INTRA interfacing` document.
+This repository contains custom ROS interfaces and a simple simulator for BUT-INTRA interfacing testing.
+The interfaces and simulator are located in the `ricaip_interfaces` and `interfacing_simulator` packages, respectively.
+The simulator comprises two virtual robots moving around, each offering the interfaces defined in the [AI4DI_BUT-INTRA_interfacing.pdf](https://github.com/BUT-INTRA/interfacing_simulator/blob/main/AI4DI_BUT-INTRA_interfacing.pdf) document.
 Please note the robots are not able to navigate to desired coordinates, their trajectories are pre-programmed.
+Feel free to modify the code to simulate all necessary robot states.

 ## Environment